adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 ### 3) Short-term Historical Features
 Although long-term demands highlight the periodicity of demand at a point, the actual demand is highly dependent on the real-time, i.e. short-term, conditions.
 For example, a point may experience higher demand for Grab vehicles over certain consecutive time periods because an ad-hoc event, e.g. Coldplay concert, just ended a while ago.
 As such, the short-term demand information over the past few periods is leveraged to capture such information, through the use of the following features.
 - Demand at this geohash over period -1 (i.e. previous period)
-- Demand at this geohash over period -2
+- Demand at this geohash over period -2 (i.e. 2 periods before)
 - .....................................
 - Demand at this geohash over period -6
 - Sum of demand at this geohash over past 2 periods